 Eventually at about 1am (still awake!), having chewed over every possible fearful outcome in my life, I prayed, ‘Lord, will you lift this from me?
 It’s too much’.

-I don’t actually know all the words, just that one line, fear is a liar, fear is a liar.
+I didn’t actually know all the words, just that one line, fear is a liar, fear is a liar.

-As I got up, buzzed about, getting ready for the day ahead, I was unpacking that thought a little more.
+As I got up, getting ready for the day ahead, I was unpacking that thought a little more.

 Not all fear is bad.